Why you should support this lawsuit:

 Michigan's legislative and congressional districts are gerrymandered - rigged - against Michigan voters.
 Voters are not freely electing representatives; instead elected officials are selecting their voters by drawing districts favorable to themselves.

-A group of Michigan voters is planning a lawsuit to end this rigged system and restore free and fair elections to Michigan.
+The League of Women Voters of Michigan and a group of Michigan voters has filed a lawsuit to end this rigged system and restore free and fair elections to Michigan.

 But they need your help.
 Lawsuits are expensive, requiring expert witnesses and many other court costs.
 So we are asking for your contribution to help defray non-lawyer costs: expert witnesses, filing fees, depositions, etc.